Sign-changing self-similar solutions of the nonlinear heat equation with positive initial value: Proof of Theorem

 Proposition~\ref{eAB1} in the case $\beta >0$ follows from the results in~\cite{SoupletW}.
 For $\beta \le 0$, the proof requires the separate study of the various cases $N\ge 3$ and $\beta <0$; $N\ge 3$ and $\beta =0$; $N=2$.
 The proof is given in Section~\ref{sec:auxiliary}.

 Proposition~\ref{eAB1} is relevant for the following reason.
 To prove Theorem~\ref{eMT2} we need to find $a>0$ such that $L (a) = \MUU$.
 For the solution $w$ of the inverted profile equation~\eqref{IPE} defined by~\eqref{fIP1} in terms of the profile $f_a$, this means, by~\eqref{fILA}, that $w (0)= \MUU $.
-The existence of solutions $w$ of~\eqref{IPE} such that $w (0)= \MUU $ follows from Proposition~\ref{eEX1:b1} (at least if $\MUU $ is sufficiently large).
+The existence of solutions $w$ of~\eqref{IPE} such that $w (0)= \MUU $ follows from Proposition~\ref{eEX1:b1}.
 However, in order that these solutions correspond to a profile $f_a$, we must ensure that $f$ defined by~\eqref{fIP1} in terms of $w$ has a finite limit as $r\to 0$.
 This last condition is equivalent to the fact that $ \frac {w(s)} {\phi _1(s)}=s^{\frac {1} {\alpha }} w(s)$ has a finite limit as $s\to \infty $.
 By Proposition~\ref{eAB1}, we see that we should look for solutions $w_\MUU(s)$ of~\eqref{IPE} such that $\Lt( \MUU )=0$.

 The last ingredient needed in the proof of Theorem~\ref{eMT2} concerns the local behavior of $ \wN ( \MUU ) $, the number of zeros of $w_\MUU$.